Rapyd Network Rules

-“Network Participant” means an entity such as a Merchant, Buyer, Paystation, Gateway or Payment Facilitator that meets Rapyd’s criteria for participation and is authorized to join the Rapyd Network.
+“Network Partner” means an entity that meets Rapyd’s criteria for participation and is authorised to join the Rapyd Network.

-“Recipient” means the payee of funds transmitted via the Rapyd Network.
+“Receiver” means an entity that receives funds transmitted via the Rapyd Network.

-“Regulatory Authority” means any regulatory body that regulates payments including but not limited to payment networks which are utilized by any Network Participant, Sender or Recipient in connection with the performance of its obligations hereunder.
-For the US examples include, NACHA, any state banking department, the Consumer Financial Protection Bureau, the Federal Trade Commission, and any other governmental agency, including any foreign governmental agency, having jurisdiction over any of the services to be provided hereunder, a Network Participant, Rapyd or any of their respective agents.
+“Regulatory Authority” means any regulatory body that regulates payments in a relevant jurisdiction including but not limited to payment networks which are utilised by any Network Partner, user in connection with the performance of its obligations hereunder, including any foreign governmental agency, having jurisdiction over any of the services to be provided hereunder, a Network Participant, Rapyd or any of their respective agents.

 “Trade Secret” means any formula, pattern, device, or compilation of information that is used in a business, and that provides an opportunity to obtain an advantage over competitors who do not know or use it.